previsionio/prevision-python/docs/source/getting_started.rst

         id_column='ID',
     )

+To get a full documentation check the api reference of :class:`.DescriptionsColumnConfig` and :class:`.QueriesColumnConfig`.

 Configuring the training parameters
 -----------------------------------

 If you want, you can also specify some training parameters, such as which embedding models, searching models and preprocessing are used.
-To get a full documentation check the api reference of the :class:`.ModelsParameters` in :ref:`text_similarity_reference`.
 Here you need to specify one configuration per embedding model you want to use:

 .. code-block:: python